amirnajmi79/wordTokenizer_tfidfCalculator_withPersianSupport/README.md

 This is an example of input text :</br>
 ![](input.JPG)
 </br></br>
-This is an example of english words tokenized : </br>
+This is an example of English words tokenized : </br>
 ![](1.JPG)
 </br></br>
 This is an example of Persian words tokenized.